trieded/discordgoself/README.md

 This fork aims to provide Discord client capabilities for use by selfbots.
 Currently receving messages works properly.
+Keep in mind that this library is moving fast.

 Further API v9 updates will follow the merger of [this PR](https://github.com/bwmarrin/discordgo/pull/982) upstream.